 County: Jefferson County

 Drive 80 miles northeast of Bend and you’ll find the remnants of a historic wedding chapel, schoolhouse, hotel, City Hall and jail, and a host of vintage cars that look like they’ve been frozen in time.
 There’s also a former wool warehouse, as Shaniko — once touted as the “Wool Capital of the World” — is one of Oregon’s most beloved ghost towns.
 This former inland shipping town went bust after a rail line to Bend opened and two fires destroyed most of the business district.
-Today the Shaniko Historic District is not all lost — visitors can tour the sites (being respectful of the property), visit the operating museum, and attend celebrations including a bluegrass jamboree and vintage music festival hosted by the Shaniko Preservation Guild.
+Today the Shaniko Historic District is not all lost — visitors can tour the sites (being respectful of the property) and visit the operating museum.
 Visit Shaniko, just off Highway 97, along a road trip back in time to the John Day Fossil Beds for even more of a Twilight Zone experience.

 County: Wasco County